Healthy Homes Assessment Naenae

 Home Assessments Naenae for Rental Properties

-There are a variety of things to check during the house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-The most common are:
+There are a myriad of concerns to check during a house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+Some examples include:

-The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of the tenant solutions ruling can have a significant impact for property managers and landlords.
-For expert guidance, contact us today to book your rental property home evaluation.
+The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties